Killing of twins in Nigeria: Places practiced

-Intervention and eradication
+Intervention by missionary Mary Slessor

-In 1876, Mary Slessor, a Scottish missionary was assigned to Efik Land in Calabar Nigeria.
-She was 28 years.
-She had a genuine interest in the rights and well-being of women and children.
-Gradually, she worked towards changing the cultural belief that twins were evil.
-While Mary enlightened and educated the people, she also preached the gospel of Christ.
-She shared a deeper bond with the people and learned their local dialect, the Efik language, and ate their locally made food.
-At some point, Mary started dressing like the other local women residing in the area.
-Without giving up her faith, she practically adopted some of the people's ways of living.
-However, speaking against twin killing was not a day's work as it took constant sensitization and education of those who practiced this custom.
-Mary was so passionate about reversing the obsolete custom that she started adopting any abandoned baby that was left to die and took care of them at the Mission House.
-Within a short time, she adopted eight children who became like a family to her as she continued her missionary work in more remote areas.
-She later succeeded in having a few converts who eventually became Christians.
-Mary's impact was immeasurable and in 1892, she was appointed the vice-consul of the Okoyong territory by the British Consul-general, Major Claude MacDonald.
+In 1876, Mary Slessor, a Scottish missionary was assigned to the Efik territory in Calabar, Nigeria.
+She was 28 years old at the time of her appointment.
+She had a genuine interest in the rights and well-being of women and children, and worked towards educating local people about twin births.
+Slessor was passionate about reversing the local custom of twin-killing, and dispelling the twin taboo, and began adopting any abandoned baby to care for them at the Mission House.
+Within a short time, she adopted eight children as she continued her missionary work in more remote areas.
+She later succeeded in making a few converts who became Christians.
+In 1892, she was appointed the vice-consul of the Okoyong territory by the British Consul-general, Major Claude MacDonald.

-By 1915, twins and mothers of twins were assumed to be fully integrated into their communities.
-Since then, little outside attention has been given to cruelty to twins and their mothers.
-Rumors of recent abuse prompted a survey to be carried out from January to June 1991 among the Efik, Ibibio, and Annang peoples to determine their attitude toward twins and their mothers.
-The majority of the women surveyed stated that they would be happy to have twins.
-On the other hand, 8.9% of surveyed women considered twins taboo.
+By 1915, twins and mothers of twins were purported to be fully integrated into their communities [by whom?].
+In 1991, rumors of recent abuse prompted a survey to be carried out from January to June 1991 among the Efik, Ibibio, and Annang peoples to determine their attitude toward twins and their mothers.
+The majority of the women surveyed stated that they would be happy to have twins, and 8.9% of surveyed women considered twins taboo.